steach02/mobile-practicum-Seattlecentral/README.md

 As of now i see know way to get to the queue screen?

-the way the queue is talked about in the first slide is not consistent with that of the fourth please elaborate on what the queue should be
+the way the queue is talked about in the first slide is not consistent with that of the fourth please elaborate on what the queue should be?

 will the new stories page display based on what is currently in the user’s queue?

+Member profile -followers/following/stories pages seem excessive can we just combine and have icons change columns?

 Functional Requirements:

+General

+1- all screens will direct you to the proper corresponding page

+2- the different screens will be populated with appropriate data from the accompanying database

+3- all data submitted will be properly stored in the database

 Login screen